 Reviews currently underway

 All evidence evaluations are now underway.
-Finalised research protocols are available for aromatherapy, iridology, naturopathy (review A), Pilates, Rolfing, shiatsu, tai chi, Western herbal medicine and yoga.
+Finalised research protocols are available for aromatherapy, homeopathy, iridology, naturopathy (review A), Pilates, Rolfing, shiatsu, tai chi, Western herbal medicine and yoga.

 |Therapy||Systematic review of primary studies*||Overview^ (systematic review of systematic reviews)||Research Protocol|